2lambda123/HP_Device_and_Bios-Hacking/README.md

 * [Developers Portal](https://developers.hp.com/hp-client-management/doc/firmware?language=es-un)

-# All Elitedesk / Elitebooks (The Secure/Recommended way to erase bios password)
+# Hacking Bios Password

+## This is the tThe Secure/Recommended way to erase the bios password by dump the current bios file, remove the password via prefered hexeditor, write the hacked dump without any password back to chip, voila - Done!

-This is how you should do it, the dangerous method is NOT something you should try.
+### This is how you should do it, the dangerous method is NOT something you should try.
 Follow this instead:

 ## Linux: